 Mod Podge a DIY jewelry box using Joel Dewberry fabrics and Mod Podge.
-I chose bright fabrics and paints to make a statement!
+I chose bright fabrics and paints to make a statement with this wood craft idea!

 Can’t do that with scrapbook paper unless you want huge creases or to cut separate pieces for each side.
 Here are the DIY jewelry box instructions, and I thoroughly encourage you to try a fabric Mod Podge project!
 It’s a lot easier than you think.